qri-io/website/content/docs/working-with-datasets/publishing.md

 ---
-metaTitle: "Publishing Datasets"
+metaTitle: "Pushing Datasets"
-metaDescription: "How to publish a dataset to Qri Cloud"
+metaDescription: "How to push a dataset to Qri Cloud"
+qriVersion: "0.9.9"
+qriDesktop: "0.4.2"
 ---

 import InfoBlock from '../../../src/components/InfoBlock.js'

-_Publishing_ a qri dataset from your local machine makes use of [Qri Cloud](https://qri.cloud), our global platform for finding and sharing datasets.
-Publishing does a couple of things:
+_Pushing_ a qri dataset from your local machine makes use of [Qri Cloud](https://qri.cloud), our global platform for finding and sharing datasets.
+Pushing does a couple of things:

 - It copies the bytes for a dataset to Qri Cloud, effectively backing up and serving the dataset on the Qri network
 - It creates a _dataset preview_ page at `https://qri.cloud/{username}/{datasetname}`, where other users can preview the dataset before downloading it.